sujitbarnawal/Redux/README.md

 # 🧠 Learning Redux Toolkit – State Management Journey

 This repository documents my learning journey of **Redux Toolkit** for modern and efficient state management in React applications.
-I practiced with two projects to understand the core concepts and application structure.
+I practiced with multiple projects to understand the core concepts and application structure.

 ---